Viscous fluid dynamics with decaying vacuum energy density: Solution of field equations

 \section{Solution of field equations}

-The evolution equation \eqref{eq9} has three independent unknown quantities, namely, $H$, $\zeta$ and $\rho_{\Lambda}$.
-We get the solution only if $\zeta$ and $\rho_{\Lambda}$ are specified.
 In this paper, we parameterize the functional form of $\rho_{\Lambda}$ as a function of Hubble parameter.
 The motivation for a function $\rho_{\Lambda}=\rho_{\Lambda}(H)$ can be assumed from different points of view.
 Although the correct functional form of $\rho_{\Lambda}$ is not known, a quantum field theory (QFT) approach within the context of the renormalization group (RG) was proposed in Refs.\cite{adler1982,parker1985} and further studied by many authors \cite{basila2009a,sola2011,sola2013,sola2008,shapiro2009,costa2012}.
 In Ref. \cite{per2013}, the following ratio has been defined between the two fluid components:

 where $\rho_{\Lambda_0}$ is a constant vacuum density.
 If $\rho_{\Lambda}=\rho_{\Lambda_0}$, then $\gamma=0$, and we get $\Lambda$CDM model.
 On the other hand, if $\rho_{\Lambda_0}\neq0$, then we get

 The above proposal was first considered by Shapiro and Sola \cite{sap2002} in context of RG.
 Many authors have studied the evolution of the Universe by assuming this form \cite{sola2011a,bessada2013,jaya2019}.
 Hereafter, we shall focus on the simplest form of $\rho_{\Lambda}$ which evolves with the Hubble rate.
 Specifically, in this paper we consider